Emilie Royer

 Senior Scientist

-Currently resides in CA
+Currently resides in California

-Targets of Interest: Icy satellites, Titan, Venus, Mars
+Targets of Interest: Icy Satellites, Titan, Venus, Mars

 Missions: MAVEN, Cassini, Venus Express

-Instruments: Spectrometers, Ultraviolet imaging spectrometers
+Instruments: Spectrometers, Ultraviolet Imaging Spectrometers

 Dr. Emilie Royer's research focuses on Ultraviolet (UV) spectroscopy, toward a better understanding of the interactions of diverse Solar System objects with their immediate environment.
 She uses UV wavelengths to study icy surfaces of airless bodies, as well as upper atmospheres.
-Research projects on upper atmospheres include the analysis of the Nitric Oxide (NO) nightglow at Venus and Mars, the analysis of the Titan airglow and the investigation of the O_2 1.27 micron airglow at Venus from ground-based observations.
-Research projects on icy surfaces include the analysis of the UV photometric and compositional properties of the icy satellites of Saturn and Jupiter.